-FUNCTIONAL BEHAVIORAL ASSESSMENT

 Date:

-Special Educa tion PED Director/Counsel Name and Title:
+Special Education PED Director/Counsel Name and Title:

 Address:

-RE: REQU JEST FOR FUNCTIONAL BEHAVIORAL ASSESSMENT
+RE: REQUEST FOR FUNCTIONAL BEHAVIORAL ASSESSMENT 1

 Dear (Special Education Director/Counsel Name),

-I am the parer nt/guardian of
+I am the parent/guardian of ·

-I appreciate tl ne School District for
+I appreciate the School District for

-initiating an e valuation for
+initiating an evaluation for

-that evaluatio ividuals with Disabilities Education Act (IDEA).
-I am writing to request, as part of n and pursuant to IDEA's requirement that school districts assess students in all area disability, that the district fund a board-certified behavior analyst (BCBA) to
+under the Individuals with Disabilities Education Act (IDEA).
+I am writin that evaluation and pursuant to IDEA's requirement that school districts areas related to the disability, that the district fund a board-certified beh assess students in all

-conduct a fun ctional behavioral assessment (FBA) of
+conduct a functional behavioral assessment (FBA) of ·

-I am requestir ng a BCBA in particular in an effort to ensure that the assement is valid and reliable.
+I am requesting a BCBA in particular in an effort to ensure that the asses reliable. sment is valid and

 Sincerely,

 Name:

 Address:

 Phone:

 Email: